An antique cut does not imply "old." In fact, most "antique" stones have been cut very recently.

 The yield from the rough is very low with this type of cut, which makes it a very uneconomical way of treating precious material.
-That is the reason why the Asscher cut is rarely used today for cutting rough diamonds.
+That is the reason why the true Asscher cuts, with high crown and small table are rarely cut today.

-The Asscher factory originally consisted of a ground floor with two upper stories.
-A third story, provided for in the original blueprints, was added later.
-A total of about 500 diamond employees worked in the factory.
-They used polishing wheels attached with leather belts to long shafts driven by steam engines.
+At one time the Asscher factory employed 500 people.
+The polishing wheels used to be powered by steam engines attached to long shafts with leather belts.
 The driving shafts ran the entire length of the building.
 Even after the introduction of electricity, the original shafts were retained.